Mishaa23/Gradient-Descent/README.md

 # Projects

-#### A simple Implementation of the gradient descent method for finding the minimum of a differentiable function
+#### A simple Implementation of the gradient descent method for finding the minimum of a differentiable function.